goldjunge91/robot/README.md

     enable_button: 6 # The "dead-man's switch"
     enable_turbo_button: 7 # The button for faster speeds

-You'll need to use a tool like jstest-gtk to find the correct number for each button and axis on your specific controller.
+You'll need to use a tool like jstest-gtk to find the correct number for each button and axis on your specific controller
 ---

 ## Workspace Build & Test (CI)